anivedh555/Virustotal_IP_Check/README.md

 # Virustotal_IP_Check

-## Commands:
+## Command:
  python3 virustotal.py NAME_OF_CSV_FILE.csv

-Results will be outputted in the results.csv file
+Results will be outputted in the result.csv file.